max923/maxfun.io/content/blog/resume/index.md

 **Frontend Engineer - Intentarget**

 - Conducted social media platform web development by using React.
-- Developed mobile app by using React Native.
+- Developed news mobile app by using React Native.
 - Integrated third-party APIs such as Facebook and Google into the web applications.

 ```js